Updated January 18, 2022; Created May 21, 2020

 RECEPTION / ENTRY

-2.1 Clinic area is small, including reception.
-RMT and patient will try to keep as much space as possible between them at all times.
+2.1 The clinic area is small and, most of the time, does not allow for 2 metres of distance between RMT and patient.
+Both RMT and patient will try to keep as much space as possible between them.

-2.3 Patients are required to have all forms complete before entering the clinic.
+2.3 Patients are required to have all forms and screens/surveys complete before entering the clinic.

 WASHROOM FOR PATIENT USE

-2.8 All contact points in the washroom will be cleaned and disinfected after every use.
+2.6 All contact points in the washroom will be disinfected after every patient use.
 The washroom has been equipped with a touchless soap dispenser, touchless paper towel dispenser and foot pedal trash can.

-2.11 Hand washing protocols are posted in washroom.
+2.7 Hand washing protocols are posted in the washroom.

 3.0 Hand Hygiene